FENRlR/ENEBOT-demo/README.md

 # ENEBOT-demo
 A demo version of ENEBOT.
-Some guild specific features, selenium crawler, and music bot modules were removed.
+Some guild specific features were removed due to privacy reasons.